Patients & Visitors

 Do not bring watches, jewelry, cash or other valuables to the hospital.
 Castleview Hospital will only be responsible for these items if they are deposited into our safe.
 Ask your nurse about safe deposits upon admission.
 If you bring your personal medications with you, you will need to give them to your nurse to be stored until your discharge.
 Your physician and the hospital pharmacy will provide all of your medication while you are in the hospital.
 There may be instances when we don’t stock a particular medication or a particular strength of medication and may need to use your personal medications at no cost to you.
 However, it is important to provide your physician with a list of all medications that you are currently taking including strengths and frequency.

-The cafeteria, located towards the front of Castleview Hospital, is open to visitors for breakfast, lunch and dinner Monday through Friday.
-On weekends and holidays we provide breakfast and lunch.
+The cafeteria, located by the South entrance of Castleview Hospital, is open to visitors for breakfast, lunch and dinner Monday through Friday.
 The hours are:

-Visitor may purchase snacks 24 hours per day from the vending machines located in the Radiology waiting room, or from vending machines in the cafeteria from 6:30am until 7:00 pm.
+Visitors may purchase snacks 24 hours per day from the vending machines located in the Radiology waiting room.
 Soft drink machines are located in waiting rooms throughout the hospital.

 Closed caption television is available to all patients with TV’s in their rooms.
 Please contact the nurse’s station for instructions to change the settings on your television to closed captioning.
 We also have two patient education channels: 60 and 61